A person in a suit speaks into a microphone on stage in front of a sign that reads "People Over Profit" and "Harvey Milk LGBTQ Democratic Club.

 He ran an insurgent campaign and was likened by his supporters to New York City mayor Zohran Mamdani — “We can let a thousand Zohrans bloom” was a Mao-infused slogan at Chakrabarti’s May rally.
 Younger voters saw hope in Chakrabaiti.

 Younger voters, however, didn’t show up to vote.
-And San Francisco doesn’t have a good track record of electing insurgent candidates like New York; its contributions to higher-level politics are typically establishment figures like Pelosi, Gov. Gavin Newsom and former senator, vice president and presidential also-ran Kamala Harris.
+And San Francisco doesn’t have a good track record of electing insurgent candidates like New York does; its contributions to higher-level politics are typically establishment figures like Pelosi, Gov. Gavin Newsom and former senator, vice president and presidential also-ran Kamala Harris.

 And Chan, a homegrown politico who has served years on the Board of Supervisors — and in mid-May was endorsed by Pelosi as her hand-picked successor — had a far longer track record within city limits.